 The door stayed closed.
 The windows stayed shuttered.
 The only sound was the crunch of his booted feet in the snow.

-On the porch he took one last look round at the dark, brooding woods, then put his hand on the latch.
+On the porch, he took one last look round at the dark, brooding woods, then put his hand on the latch.
 It lifted easily, and he stepped inside.

 From the outside, the cabin had looked like the thrown-together-out-of-odds-and-ends shelter of some sort of bearded mountain man.
-On the inside, as he had suspected it would—though the man who lived there had never before, to his knowledge, allowed anyone to enter it—it looked like the nerve center of a global intelligence gathering operation…which, in way, it was.
+On the inside, as he had suspected it would—though the man who lived there had never before, to his knowledge, allowed anyone to enter it—it looked like the nerve center of a global intelligence gathering operation…which, in a way, it was.

 But Javik was not seated at the rough wooden table, above which flickered the restless lightning of holographic data displays.
 Instead, he lay on the bed in the corner, as rough a piece of furniture as the table, made of unpeeled branches.
 His eyes were closed, but his eyelids twitched, and his lips with them, though he made no sound.
-The green blanket beneath him was stained and the smell rising from it made Lorn blink hard and swallow.
+The green blanket beneath him was stained, and the smell rising from it made Lorn blink hard and swallow.
 Javik had never been one for personal hygiene, but from the look and smell of things he’d not only not bathed in weeks, he hadn’t moved from the bed for days.

 Maybe he’s sick, Lorn thought.
 He stepped closer to the bed and cleared his throat.
 Javik didn’t respond.
 “Javik,” Lorn said.
 “It’s Lorn Kymbal.
 I’m here.”

 Javik’s eyes jerked open.
 “Anomalies,” he said, his voice a croak.
 “Anomalies!”
 His right hand, which had been lying out of Lorn’s sight on the far side of the bed, suddenly rose.
-In it he held a small rectangular object, black and featureless—a netlink.
+In it, he held a small rectangular object, black and featureless—a netlink.
 “Take it!”

 Lorn reached for it.
-The moment the netlink, still warm from Javik’s hand, was in his grasp, Javik’s hand dropped and he dug under the blankets for something else Lorn couldn’t see.
+The moment the netlink, still warm from Javik’s hand, was in his grasp, Javik’s hand dropped, and he dug under the blankets for something else Lorn couldn’t see.
 His head turned toward Lorn, his pupils wide black pools.
 “Now go.
 Into the woods.
 Get out of sight.”